phnml1/phnml1.github.io/posts/React/getting-started-with-nextjs.md

 ---
-title: 'Getting Started with NextJS'
+title: Getting Started with NextJS
-date: '2022-10-16'
 image: getting-started-nextjs.jpg
-summary: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR.
+summary: NextJS is a the React framework for production - it makes building fullstack React apps and sites a breeze and ships with built-in SSR
+tags:
+  - 'Dummy'
+  - 'React'
+date: 2022-10-16
-isFeatured: true
+isFeatured: 'featured'
-tag: ['Dummy','React']
 ---

 NextJS is a **framework for ReactJS**.